 Adjusting to the Program

-Some participants may feel homesick at the start of the program or require a few days to adjust to course expectations as well as their new surroundings and routines.
-To help facilitate this adjustment to campus, participants are strongly encouraged to limit contact with friends and family.
+Some participants may feel homesick at the start of the program or require a few days to adjust to course expectations and new surroundings and routines.
+To ease the transition to campus, participants are encouraged to set a regular check-in time with families and friends back home for support and connection.
 Since this is a great opportunity for participants to advocate for themselves in a collegiate environment, we encourage participants to speak directly with staff about any concerns that arise during this transition.

 A Supportive Environment

 Stanford Pre-Collegiate Studies staff are attentive to the needs of the participants at the start of the program.
-There will be many icebreakers and activities in the first several days to help everyone get to know one another and Stanford’s campus.
-Once settled in, participants typically become fully engaged in the program and calls home may become less frequent.
+There will be many icebreakers and activities in the first several days to help everyone get to know one another and become familiar with Stanford’s campus.

 Contacting Participants